kelfra/muxly/docs/project_status.md

 - Configuration templates for easy setup
 - Connection testing capabilities

-#### 4. Router Module Destinations
+#### 4. Router Module
-We have successfully implemented various destination types for the Router module:
+We have successfully implemented the Router module with destinations, rules, and routing logic:

 - **Destination Base**: Common traits, factories, and utilities for all destinations
 - **Database Destination**: For storing data in SQL databases with configurable mappings